tokio-rs/website-next/content/tokio/tutorial/spawning.md

 is done with [`tokio::net::TcpListener`][tcpl].

 [[info]]
-| Many of Tokio types are named the same as their synchronous equivalent in
+| Many of Tokio's types are named the same as their synchronous equivalent in
 | the Rust standard library.
 When it makes sense, Tokio exposes the same APIs
 | as `std` but using `async fn`.